Limassol Marina: Company Taxation in Cyprus

 If Tax Authorities deny your audiovisual tax exemption due to the mentioned percentage limitation, taxes will be carried forward and credited within the next five years.

-1.2 Special Defence Contribution (SDC)
+Special Defence Contribution (SDC)

-1.2.1 SDC on interest income
+SDC on interest income

-Interest received in the ordinary course of your business is also considered as 'active' interest income and is only taxed under CIT (after deducting allowable expenses) at the standard CIT rate of 12.5%.
+Interests received by closed-end or open-end collective investment schemes (CISs) are not subject to SDC as they are considered 'active' interest income.
+Interest received in the ordinary course of your business is also considered 'active' interest income.
+It is only taxed under CIT (after deducting allowable expenses) at the standard CIT rate of 12.5%.

 Receiving interest that matches neither of the two cases is considered 'passive' interest income, which is eventually subject to SDC (without expense deduction) at the rate of 30%.
 'Passive' interest is then, however, exempt from further CIT.

-1.2.2 SDC on rental income
+SDC on rental income

-Gross rental income reduced by 25% is also subject to SDC at the rate of 3% (i.e., an effective rate of 2.25%) and CIT (after deducting allowable expenses) of 12.5%.
+Gross rental income reduced by 25% is also subject to SDC at 3% (i.e., an effective rate of 2.25%) and CIT (after deducting allowable expenses) of 12.5%.

-1.3 Corporate tax deductions for expenses
+Corporate tax deductions for expenses

-Generally, when your expenses incurred wholly and exclusively in earning taxable income and are supported by documentary evidence, they are deductible for corporate tax purposes.
+Generally, when your expenses are incurred wholly and exclusively in earning taxable income and are supported by documentary evidence, they are deductible for corporate tax purposes.

-1.3.1 Depreciation and amortisation
+Depreciation and amortization

 Tax Authorities in Cyprus compute the depreciation rate for your tangible assets on a linear basis at set rates that vary depending on the type of asset.
 If you sell depreciated property, you can recapture the tax depreciation amount and tax it as ordinary income, depending upon the level of sale proceeds.
 Land does not attract tax depreciation.

-1.3.2 Interest expenses
+Interest expenses

 • Interest expense that finances assets that generate tax-exempt income is not deductible in the first seven years of ownership of such assets.

-1.3.3 New Cyprus IP box
+New Cyprus IP box

-What is qualifying IP?
+What is a qualifying IP?

 For the 80% deduction, qualifying IP may be legally or economically owned and comprise: